opendp/smartnoise-samples/analysis/README.md

 ## Python Notebooks
 The following notebooks use the SmartNoise Core Rust library and validator through Python bindings.

+Please note: SmartNoise Core is being rewritten to build on top of OpenDP.
+For this reason, you should focus especially on notebooks that already make use of the OpenDP library.
+The "Basic PUMS Analysis with SmartNoise" notebook below has been updated to be "Basic PUMS Analysis with OpenDP" and other notebooks will follow.
+The new OpenDP-based notebooks can be found at https://docs.opendp.org/en/stable/examples.html

 #### Library Use Overviews
 * [Basic PUMS Analysis with SmartNoise](https://github.com/opendifferentialprivacy/smartnoise-samples/blob/master/analysis/basic_data_analysis.ipynb):  Brief tutorial on doing data analysis within the SmartNoise system, with particular examples on how to understand returns from the analysis validator.
   - Notebook: [`basic_data_analysis.ipynb`](https://github.com/opendifferentialprivacy/smartnoise-samples/blob/master/analysis/basic_data_analysis.ipynb)